Japan Govt OKs U.S. Base Project Design Change by Proxy

 - Русский

-Tokyo, Dec.
-28 (Jiji Press)--Japanese land minister Tetsuo Saito on Thursday approved a design change for a U.S. base relocation project in the Henoko coastal area of Okinawa Prefecture by proxy on behalf of the prefectural government.
+Tokyo/Naha, Okinawa Pref., Dec.
+28 (Jiji Press)--Japanese land minister Tetsuo Saito on Thursday approved by proxy a design change for a U.S. base relocation project in the Henoko coastal area of Okinawa Prefecture, after the governor of the southern prefecture refused to approve it.

-The approval of the Defense Ministry's design change application marked the central government's first-ever proxy execution of a local government administrative task under the local autonomy law.
+The approval of the design change, which was requested by the Defense Ministry in 2020, marked the central government's first-ever proxy execution under the current local autonomy law.

-The Defense Ministry will start work as early as Jan.
-12 to reinforce soft ground on the Oura Bay side of Cape Henoko in the city of Nago.
-The work is part of the project to relocate the U.S. Marine Corps' Futenma air base, currently in a heavily populated area in the Okinawa city of Ginowan, to Henoko.
+Following the approval, the ministry will start ground improvement work off the northern side of Cape Henoko in the city of Nago as early as Jan.
+12. The work is part of the project to relocate the U.S. Marine Corps' Futenma air base, currently in a densely populated area in the Okinawa city of Ginowan, to Henoko.

-The proxy execution came after Okinawa Governor Denny Tamaki, who has been pushing to move the Futenma base out of his prefecture, refused to follow a recent court order for him to approve the design change.
+Speaking to reporters at the prefectural government office in Naha, the prefecture's capital, Okinawa Governor Denny Tamaki criticized the proxy execution as "a gross violation of (the governor's) authority."

-On Wednesday, the prefectural government appealed the Dec.
-20 ruling to the Supreme Court.
-Based on the local autonomy law, however, the reinforcement work is set to go on unless the top court overturns the ruling.
+Meanwhile, Prime Minister Fumio Kishida told reporters at the prime minister's office that the central government "will make every effort to realize the full return of the Futenma air base (site to Okinawa) as soon as possible and reduce the burden of hosting (U.S.) bases."

 [Copyright The Jiji Press, Ltd.]